- Download our Moving to Austria Guide (PDF)

-Non-EU citizens travelling to Austria for a short stay or holiday may need to apply for a Schengen visa.
-If non-EU citizens plan on living or working in Austria, they will need to take the necessary steps to obtain either a work or residency permit.
+In addition, if non-EU citizens plan on living or working in Austria, they will need to take the necessary steps to obtain either a work or residency permit.

-Tourist visas for Austria
+Travel visas for Austria

 Residence permits for Austria

 A residence permit is required for stays of longer than six months for work, study or family reunification.
 In order to obtain a residence permit, the applicant must demonstrate that they have health, travel and accident insurance as well as sufficient funds to support themselves while in Austria.
 It is also necessary for the applicant to submit proof to back up their proposed reason for entry.